lifepillar/homebrew-appleii/Readme.md

     brew install gsport

+Some formulas or casks in this repository may already exist in Homebrew.
+In such cases, if you want to refer to the formula or cask in this repository (e.g., because it contains a more up to date version), you must use `lifepillar/homebrew-appleii/<name>`.
+For instance:

+    brew upgrade lifepillar/homebrew-appleii/clock-signal

 ## Contributions

 They are welcome!
 If you know of some program that is not included here, please